emissary-ingress/emissary/user-guide/upgrade-to-pro.md

 **Important:** Many modules in the reference architecture assume HTTPS.
 You will need to adjust the `cURL` requests if your Ambassador installation is not secured with TLS.

-## 5. Configure additional Ambassador Pro services
+## 5. Configure additional Ambassador Edge Stack services

-Ambassador Pro has many more features such as rate limiting, OAuth integration, and more.
+Ambassador Edge Stack has many more features such as rate limiting, OAuth integration, and more.

 ### Enabling Rate limiting